Updated November 27, 2019

 Summer is over.
-It hurts us to say that, but it’s something we have to accept and move on from.
+It hurts us to say that, but it’s something we all have to accept.

-It’s fall now, but the season we’re all anticipating is winter.
-Fall is the time that we prepare for winter to come, so it can be a busy time as a home owner.
+It’s fall now, but the season we’re all bracing ourselves for is winter.
+Fall is the time that we prepare for winter, making this a busy season for homeowners.
 One thing to always remember when winterizing your home is how much easier it will make your life in the spring.

-It’s easy to forget about your air conditioner piled under the snow at the side of your house, but without proper care, it might not be the same come next summer.
-Luckily, we have one last air conditioner blog before it’s time to turn on your heating system: 3 Ways to Prepare Your Air Conditioner for Winter.
+It’s easy to forget about your air conditioner piled under the snow at the side of your house, but without proper care, you could end up creating a huge headache for yourself come next summer.

 When it comes down to it, the decision is up to you.
-There is risk to both ways of doing things.
 There is also the option of only covering the top of your air conditioner.
-This allows for ventilation through the sides of your air conditioner while still protecting the top.
-There are some covers specifically designed to do this and they are likely the safest bet.
+Covering the top allows for ventilation through the sides of your air conditioner while still providing some form of protection.
+There are some covers specifically designed to do this, and they are likely to be the safest bet.

 It’s best to have your system serviced for the winter for many reasons.
-One, your system is ready when you need it next summer.
-Two, if your system is dirty it could have the same air flow problems that a cover would cause and can trap moisture in the machine.
-You can even get your heating system serviced at the same time and be fully prepared for winter.
+One, maintaining regular check-ups on your A/C guarantees it will ready when you need it next spring or summer.
+Two, if your system is dirty, it could have the same airflow problems that a cover would cause and can trap moisture in the machine.
+You can even cover all your bases and get your heating system serviced at the same time for winter.

 Before your air conditioner gets tucked in by the snow for the winter, make sure it’s ready for hibernation.
-Or better yet, call us and we’ll make sure it’s ready.
+Or better yet, call us and we will prepare it for you.